 |

 One of the most studied wildflowers is the common Monkey Flower, Mimulus guttatus.
-This flower loves the water and grows well along tha banks of steams and seepage areas.
-It is a well known shaped flower and can be found in western North America, it's range also includes areas like the geysers in Yellowstone and alpine meadows. |
+This flower loves the water and grows well along the banks of steams and seepage areas.

 | |